-Contributors are invited to test their model changes live against the Test Pack using the Rosetta Translate application, referring to the Rosetta Translate Guide.
-When editing existing model components, the corresponding synonyms should be updated to maintain or improve existing levels.
+When using Rosetta to edit the model, contributors are invited to test their model changes live against the Test Pack using the Rosetta Translate application, referring to the Rosetta Translate Guide.
+When editing existing model components, the corresponding synonyms should be updated to maintain or improve existing mapping levels.
 When adding new model components, new sample data and corresponding synonym mappings should also be provided so the new use-case can be added to the set of regression tests.

 Please refer to the Mapping Guide for details about the synonym mapping syntax.